 - Genetic data

 - Data that relates to an individual’s sex life or sexual orientation

 - Data about criminal offences or alleged crimes

 - Data about an individual’s location in real time

 Local laws may prohibit or restrict the use of such data and require specific obligations to be met.
 Within Europe, GDPR will generally require a second lawful basis for such processing, such as, (a) your explicit consent, (b) for the purposes of the establishment, exercise, or defence of legal claims, (c) for reasons of substantial public interest, or (d) where processing is necessary for your vital interests or of another natural person.

 We collect the following information through the following means:

 Information you give us: we receive and store any personal information (including financial information) you provide to us including when you (or your business) enquire for or make an application for the Services; register to use and/or use any Services; upload and/or store information with us using the Services; and when you communicate with us through email, SMS, a website or portal, or the telephone or other electronic means, e.g. in the context of contacting us about your account or transactions.
 Such information may reference or relate to you or your customers and includes:

-- Information about your use of the Services, such as information about how frequently you transact with us, your average transaction volume, account balances, and the people and merchants to whom you send money and from whom you receive money;
+- Information about your use of the Services, such as information about how frequently you transact with us, your transactions and average transaction volume, account balances, and the people and merchants to whom you send money and from whom you receive money.

 - Photos and videos taken during Paysafe events you have registered for, for distribution to event participants and in our promotional materials for future events; and